mmajewsk/Tonic/README.md

 # How does it work

-As for now, this repository ([mmajewsk/Tonic]) contains hardware build guide, and software for running and steering the car for the **data taking**.
+As for now, this repository ([mmajewsk/Tonic]) contains guides and software for building, running and steering the car 🚘 for the **data taking**.
 The code is divided, into [Tonic/control_interface] and [Tonic/controlled_machine].

 The [Tonic/control_interface] contains the code that is meant to be run on your laptop/pc/mac, that will controll the raspberry pi [Tonic/controlled_machine].